 Beyond industry, company size is a huge factor.
 A large enterprise has a much more complex decision-making process, often involving multiple departments and stakeholders.
 Your questions should help you map out that internal structure.
 For smaller companies, on the other hand, budget constraints and immediate, tangible needs are usually top of mind.
 They need to see a quick return on investment.
 Adjusting your discovery call questions to reflect these different priorities will help you have more effective conversations and build stronger rapport, no matter who you’re talking to.

-How to Know Your Discovery Call is on Track
+How Do You Know Your Discovery Call Is on Track?

 It’s one thing to have a list of great questions, but how do you know if they’re actually working?
 A successful discovery call is more than just a Q&A session; it’s a dynamic conversation that builds momentum.
 While you’re in the moment, it can be tough to gauge whether you’re making progress or just spinning your wheels.
 The key is to tune into the subtle cues that signal you’re on the right path.